 We know that a ritual like this was only made for important and powerful people, perhaps it was a king or queen who ruled in the central parts of Jutland.
 Whoever it was, was sent into the afterlife with an abundance of riches.

-They used the same symbols and had an almost identical decoration of their objects with rich animal ornamentation.
 Stone ship formations like the one at Høj Stene or real ship graves like the Oseberg ship in Norway, were a central part of funerals.

 If you are planning to attend the Moesgaard Viking Festival, which is held every year on the last weekend in July.
 Then you should know that this stone ship at Høj Stene is only a short drive away, and it’s also a good excuse to burn off some of that sweet mead that you may have been drinking, while you explore the area where your ancestors once walked.